-Figure 43.
+Figure 48.
 Alternating tripod pattern of movement during a rapid forward walk by an immature Phidippus princeps on the underside of a clear plastic surface, as viewed from above.
 All legs shown moving in a single frame during this sequence (green arrows) were moving simultaneously.
 During slower movement, this pattern may not be as regular.
-Note that legs I sometimes moved together, but there was a strict alternation between LII+LIV+RIII and RII+RIV+LIII steps.
+Note that legs I sometimes moved together, but there was a strict alternation between contralateral tripod (L2+L4+R3 and R2+R4+L3) steps.
 Note the significant rotation of each leg as it applied ground force against the surface.
-Note that ground force of a spider suspended below a surface like this is applied as a tension vector from the point of attachment of the tenules of each leg to the center of gravity of the spider.
+Ground force of a spider suspended below a surface like this is applied as a tension vector from the point of attachment of the tenules of each leg to the center of gravity of the spider.
 Forward movement adds a backward component to this ground force.

-Figure 44.
-Outline of sequential spider positions (1-8) from Figure 43, to show net forward movement.
-Phidippus can turn continuously like this to face moving prey as they move toward it.
+Figure 49.
+Outline of sequential spider positions (1-8) from Figure 48, to show net forward movement.
+Phidippus can also turn repeatedly like this to face moving prey as they move toward it.